Skip to content

 Nine Dot Puzzle

-In my previous post, I wrote about the well-known nine-dot puzzle which inspired the phrase “thinking outside the box” and its variations.
+In a previous post, I wrote about the well-known nine-dot puzzle which inspired the phrase ‘thinking outside the box’ and its variations.

-Developed by psychologist Norman Maier, the instructions for the exercise are to draw four continuous unbroken lines through all nine dots.
+A brain-teaser from the late 18th century, the puzzle has confounded and entertained people for more 100 years.
+The instructions are to draw four continuous unbroken lines through all nine dots.
 In other words, no lifting the pencil.

-(If it’s not obvious, the clue to solving the puzzle is to think outside the visual box made by the dots.)
+If it’s not obvious, the phrase outside the box gives a clue to solving the puzzle.
+You have to think – and draw – outside of the visual box made by the nine dots.

-According to Maier’s research, many people can’t solve the puzzle because they apply assumptions, perceived limitations and self-restrictions to limit their problem-solving abilities.
+According to Maier’s research, many people can’t solve the puzzle because they limited their problem solving skills, thinking they could not draw outside of the visual box.
+Instead, to think outside the box means you need to erase assumptions, perceived limitations and self-restrictions to access your natural problem-solving abilities and creative thinking.

-Here’s the most common answer to the nine dot puzzle (right, top).
+Here is the most common answer to the nine-dot puzzle (right, top).

 There’s a less common, but equally appropriate, solution to the puzzle (right, middle)